<- back to Blog

 January 21, 2025

-So to make my life easier and automate the process of updating this very website you are currently on, I have decided to look into GitHub Actions.
-The base idea behind the process was to have an automated build job, that runs the Jekyll build script (see Jekyll article for more information).
-The automatic build job was to be followed by a manual deploy job, which send the built files to my hosting provider via SFTP.
+To make my life easier and automate the process of updating this very website you are currently on, I have decided to learn about GitHub Actions.
+The base idea behind the process was to have an automated build job that runs the Jekyll build script.
+It would then be followed by a manual deploy job, which will send the built files to my hosting provider via SFTP.

-First I had to learn a bit about GitHub actions.
+First I had to learn a bit about GitHub Actions.
 As it turns out, the general approach is pretty simple.
 All you need is a .github/workflows directory at the root of your project.
-In this directory, you can create YAML files that describe the various actions to be executed in your repository.
+In this directory, you can set up YAML files that describe the various actions to be executed in your repository.

 In my case, I wanted a build job that takes the current state of the main branch and builds the _site directory from it.
-Initially I was thinking about having the job push the built file into a separate branch.
-After tinkering around with the idea for a while, struggling to get the script going, then realizing I had added the _site directory to my .gitignore file, so the script couldn’t detect any changes to push.
-When I finally ended up facing a permission denied error, I’ve decided to divert from this idea.
-The script was now to generate an artifact, which I could manually download and upload into the file server of the hosting provider for this website.
+Initially I was considering having the job push the built directory into a separate branch.
+After playing around with the idea for a while, struggling to get the script going, then realizing I had added the _site directory to my .gitignore file, so the script couldn’t even detect any changes to push.
+Eventually ended up facing a permissions hurdle and decided to drop the idea.
+The script was now to generate an artifact, which I would manually download and then manually upload into the file server of the hosting provider.

-However… Since you’ve read the title of this article, you know I couldn’t stop there.
-Once I had the artifact in my hands, and had to manually upload and extract it onto the file server… I realized I’d be too lazy to do that.
-So the natural next step was to have another GitHub Action, which essentially somehow moves the files over to the file server.
+However, since you’ve read the title of this article, you already know I wasn’t going to stop there.
+Once I had the artifact in my hands, and had to manually upload and unpack it onto the file server, it immediately dawned on me how tedious this task would become.
+Naturally, the next step was to have another GitHub Action, which somehow teleports the files from the repository to the file server.

 name: Build and Deploy Jekyll Site